Friday 7 November 2025

 Jock will outline best practices for medico-legal experts, highlighting case law and lessons learned from criticised expert conduct and dismissed evidence.

-William and Holly will present proposals for the redesign of current practice to prevent unnecessary re-traumatisation of claimants in medico-legal cases.
+William and Holly will present proposals for the re-design of current assessment practices by experts to prevent unnecessary re-traumatisation of claimants in medico-legal cases.
+Mark Solon will also join this section having worked on the proposals over the past year.

 15.00